-Additionally, as required under the NSP program, not less than 25% of the NSP original grant plus 25% of Pl funds will be used for the purchase and redevelopment of abandoned, vacant, or foreclosed upon homes or residential properties, that will remain affordable, will be used to house individuals or families whose incomes do not exceed 50% of Area Median Income.
+Additionally, as required under the NSP program, not less than 25% of the NSP funds will be used for the purchase and redevelopment of abandoned or foreclosed upon homes or residential properties, that will remain affordable, will be used to house individuals or families whose incomes do not exceed 50% of Area Median Income.
 For example, a four person household receiving restricted NSP assisted benefits would qualify at a household income at or below \$37,700 ("low-income").
-Lake County reserved an intial 25% of original grant funds for rental activities for households at or below 50% of AMI.
-The increased LH25 requirement from the receipt of PI will be met with homebuyer and rental housing for households at or below 50% of AMI.
 NSP Income eligibility, based on household size, is identified in the NSP Area Median Income Table included as Appendix 8.